October 4, 2023

 • Cala Sisine – another large beach with emerald water that can be reached by foot.
 Even with the large frontage of beach, it always seemed busy when we cruised past.

-• Cala Biriola – a larger version of the Pools of Venus, where you can find a small cove of sand and submerged boulders in clear blue waters.
+• Cala Biriola – a larger version of the Pools of Venus, where you can find a small cove of white sand and submerged boulders in clear blue waters.
 A great little spot next to Cala Goloritize where you can anchor with a shorter swim to shore.

-What to do on the Baunei Coast
+Best things to do on the Baunei Coast

 Rent a Boat

 You can choose to see the sights via boat excursions, otherwise if you want to go at your own pace, we’d suggest renting a small boat yourself.
 It’s a great way to experience the area with complete freedom to stay where you like.
 If you request an early time, you can be at the busiest spots before other boats arrive (especially the big excursion boats).
-We rented with Nautica Sea Service in Santa Maria Navarrese and would highly recommend.
-Great information and the boat was comfortable and perfect for our needs!

 Private Boat Trip

 Another option to explore on your own, but without the hassle of navigating your boat is to organise a private excursion.
-We did this with local company Luuxya Charter in Santa Maria Navarrese and absolutely loved it!
+We booked a boat tour with a local company Luuxya Charter in Santa Maria Navarrese and absolutely loved it!
 We cruised around in style on our luxury boat, and the team helped us with the perfect itinerary to see all the best places (and some lesser known ones too).
-Growing up here, the crew knew when to visit each spot based on weather, lighting and crowd conditions.
-We sang Italian songs, swam all day and ate seafood lunch with local white wine.
-It was the perfect day!

 Woman holding glass of wine, with a seafood lunch prepared next to her, while sitting on the back of a luxury boat.
+A rocky coastline is in the distance

-TIP: Many people hire their own boats without any experience (which is perfectly fine) and we saw a few having issues.
+TIP: Many people hire their own small boats without any experience (which is perfectly fine) and we saw a few having issues.
 Especially with anchoring and steering at slow speeds.
 So consider your own confidence, experience and be sure to understand your briefing instructions from the rental company!

 For those wanting to explore in a different way, you can hike to a few of the key spots for the same beach access and amazing views along the way.
 It’s also a good way to save some money!